MaBoShi: The Three Shape Arcade: Circle

 Kuniaki Watanabe designed all levels in the Circle game.
 Music "Warm Breeze" by Johan Krafft (Logic Bomb).

 The original prototype for this game, called Circular, was created by Kuniaki Watanabe in 2003.
 It used a Flash Lite and a 240x240 screen size so it could be played on the author's Japanese cell phone.

 Bar

 The player must maneuver a rotating bar through a level.
 The bar rotates around a core, which only moves using the momentum created by the bar and only when the A button is held.
 The bar can be used to defeat enemies and smash blocks, but if the core touches an enemy or a block the game ends.

 Music "Bar None" and sound effects by Daisuke Shiiba (Nintendo).

-There was no prototype for this game, it was created during the development of MaBoShi.
+There was no prototype for this game, as it was created during the development of MaBoShi.

 Square

 The player controls a block with a trail of fire behind it.
 The trail of fire can burn obstacles.
 The screen scrolls when the player moves, and if an obstacle or part of the trail of fire hits the bottom of the screen, the game ends.

 Music "Square Zone" by Johan Krafft (Logic Bomb).

 An expanded version of this mode was later released as a DSiWare title Flametail (USA), Trailblaze: Puzzle Incinerator (EU), Moyasu Puzzle: Flametail (JPN).

 The original prototype for this game, called Mosser, was created by Kuniaki Watanabe for the Hot Soup Processor programming competition: HSP Contest 2004 for which Mindware Corp was a sponsor and judge.
 Mosser won the Top Prize in the Short Program category.